Frax Finance Mulls Uniswap-Like Reward Mechanism for Token Stakers

 The core team behind decentralized finance (DeFi) protocol Frax Finance could soon follow the leading decentralized exchange (DEX) Uniswap's proposal to distribute a portion of protocol fees to stakers of its native token, Frax's CEO and founder Sam Kazemian told CoinDesk.

-The ecosystem's governance and utility token is FXS.
+The ecosystem's governance and utility token is (FXS).
 Users who lock their FXS receive veFXS tokens, allowing them to keep their utility and governance rights.
 The veFXS tokens can be staked on the Ethereum mainnet and natively on Frax Finance's layer 2, Fraxtal.
 The proposal will recommend sharing protocol revenue with veFXS stakers, Kazemian said in an interview.
 The community voted to stop revenue sharing in 2022.

 Last week, Uniswap proposed rewarding UNI token holders who stake and delegate their staked tokens with a portion of the DEX's fee earnings.
 UNI is the native governance token of Uniswap.
 The crypto community cheered the proposal, sending UNI higher by 60%.
 Several other DeFi tokens, including COMP, AAVE and SUHI, also witnessed an increase in value.

-Note: UPDATE (Feb.
-26, 10:05 UTC): Updates token, market prices in last paragraph.